What is a wrongful death claim?

 liability make up only a small portion of wrongful death claims.

 There are many different reasons

-why wrongful death claims arise.
+catastrophic injury claims arise.
 These include car accidents, other motor

 vehicle accidents, product defect accidents, construction accidents,

 wrongful death, drunk drivers, injuries from falls, electrical accidents,

 professional negligence, dangerous conditions on property, safety violations and